smfm-project/sen2mosaic/README.md

 # README #

+### Latest updates ###

+* Now compatable with Python 3.
+It should remain possible to run these scripts with Python 2, but this will no longer be supported.
+* Multiple near-identical mask outputs have been replaced with a single 'SLC' file.

 ### What is this repository for? ###

 Building cloud-free mosaics of Sentinel-2 data for land cover mapping is difficult, with existing tools still under-development and frequently confusing.